Natural-air corn drying in the upper Midwest

 Preservatives or mold inhibitors slow mold growth and allow more time for drying corn.
 Propionic acid is an example of a preservative that can be used on shelled corn.
 It is most commonly used to store wet corn temporarily for animal feeding in situations where drying is not feasible.
 It could also be used to reduce mold growth in natural-air dryers that have lower than recommended airflow.
 But use of propionic acid has some disadvantages.
 These include cost of application, corrosion of metal equipment, and the fact that treated corn can only be used for animal feed.

 Anhydrous ammonia also inhibits mold growth on shelled corn.
 It can be used in a trickle ammonia process, where small amounts of ammonia are periodically injected into the drying air downstream from the fan (between the fan and the bin) on natural-air dryers.
 The ammonia slows mold growth and slightly increases the corn's protein content.
 Disadvantages of ammonia include corrosion of electrical components, handling of a potentially hazardous material, and treated corn that can only be fed to animals.
-Contact the Minnesota Extension Service for more information on the trickle ammonia process.
+Contact the Minnesota Extension for more information on the trickle ammonia process.

 Other preservatives or mold inhibitors, either chemical or biological, might become available for use in natural-air corn dryers.
 Before using any of these products, though, make sure they have been approved for use on corn.
 Consider cost, safety, corrosion, and whether potential buyers will accept treated corn.